 Amendments to portions of the Comprehensive Plan other than the FLUP will also be periodically necessary to respond to changing community conditions and better implement the community vision.
 These amendments will be of a greater policy nature and have wider reaching local and regional implications.
-These amendments can be proposed by:

-- the Town of Jackson or Teton County Planning Director - the town or county Planning Commission - the Town Council, the Board of County Commissioners, or - any member of the public.
+These amendments can be proposed by the town or county Planning Director, the town or county Planning Commission, the Town Council, the Board of County Commissioners or any member of the public.
 These amendments will be reviewed and adopted by the following process.